mweik23/HousePrices/README.md

 An application that predicts house prices based on a set of input features.

 ## Overview
 This project is a FastAPI-based web application that provides an API for predicting house prices.
 It is containerized with Docker for easy deployment and reproducibility.
 Disclaimer: this is an educational project.
-This tool is not going to be very effective at predicting house prices that are on the market now because it is based on a machine learning model that was trained using data from several cities around the years of 2007-2008.
+This tool is not going to be very effective at predicting the prices of houses that are on the market now because it is based on a machine learning model that was trained using data from several cities around the years of 2007-2008.

 ## Features